kjolley/BIGSdb_documentation/dbase_setup.rst

   * Description of database used throughout interface.

+* align_limit

+  * Overrides the sequence export record alignment limit in the Sequence Export plugin.
+Default: '200'.

 * all_plugins

   * Enable all appropriate plugins for database: either 'yes' or 'no', default